-Air travel is a popular mean of transportation.
-Millions of people come through airports everyday.
+Air travel is a popular means of transportation.
+Millions of people come through airports every day.
 This means people are in constant contact with people and other passengers in airports.
-Airports today have created many security procedures in order to maintain safety when traveling.
+Airports today have created many security procedures in order to maintain safety when traveling, especially in the wake of COVID.
 But, what about safety once passengers are on the planes?
-There are several health hazards that are present in an air cabin during flight.
+There are several health hazards that are present in an air cabin during the flight.

 The tray table.

 One of the commonly used parts of the airplane is the tray table.
 So, it is highly possible that it collects tons of germs from each person that has used it.

 Jonathon Sexton, a Mel and Enid Zuckerman College of Public Health at the University of Arizona research specialist states, “The tray tables are not commonly cleaned and get used heavily.
 Travelers eat and sleep on them, which allows for bacteria and viruses to transfer to the table and get passed along to the next traveler in that seat.”

 From this, we can see that the tray table is home to tons of germs that we are exposed to.

 Bathrooms on planes are disease headquarters.
 The closet-sized space is shared among dozens of people, which increases the exposure of germs, bodily fluids, bacteria and infection.